A British postal scandal ruined hundreds of lives. The government plans to try to right those wrongs

 Janine Powell, a former subpostmistress in Tiverton in Devon who was accused of stealing around 71,000 pounds ($90,000), said she felt broken after being sentenced to 18 months in prison after being convicted in 2008.

-She had to leave her three children, aged 10 to 18 at the time, and that strained their relationship.
+She had to leave her three children, who ranged in age from 10 to 18 at the time, and that strained their relationship.
 She harmed herself, considered suicide and struggled to get a job after her release.

 To date, nearly 150 million pounds have been paid to more than 2,500 victims, Sunak said.